 And you can’t say “extreme” in the Granite State without invoking the Northeast’s highest summit and the home of the “world’s worst weather,” Mt.
 Washington.

-Its celebrated summit museum (the most visited museum in the state, believe it or not) reopens in June as “Extreme Mount Washington,” featuring all-new, hands-on, high-tech exhibits, which will “deliver the brutal wonder of a winter on the mountain.”
+Its celebrated summit museum (the most visited museum in the state, believe it or not), “Extreme Mount Washington,” features hands-on, high-tech exhibits that “deliver the brutal wonder of a winter on the mountain.”
 And if that doesn’t sound extremely fun, you must be from somewhere else.

 photo courtesy Harrisville Designs